 For example: "Urgent!" is shown before other cards in the dashboard below.

-Process owners may tag checklists, workflows, and processes.
-General process participants can see the tags.
+Process owners may tag processes.
+Other process participants can see the tags.

 - Go to the item

-- Click on the title of the item and find the Tags field to the right of the checklist.
+- Click on the title of the item and find the Tags field to the right of the process.

 If you are using a device with a small screen, you will not find this feature at this time.
 Switch to a medium or large screen device.